POPE44/BearTools/README.md

 # Tools

 A simple bash script made to make your life easier!
-Optimized for raspian Os and most debian distros this simple bash script will install a largevariety of Pentesting tools for you all straight from the terminal!
+Optimized for Raspian Os and most debian distros this simple bash script will install a large variety of Pentesting tools for you all straight from the terminal!

 ## Installation